jdswinbank/tkp-archive/documentation/source/library/database/schema.rst

 assoccatsource
 ==============

 This table stores the associations between extracted sources and cataloged sources (i.e. VLSS, WENSSm, WENSSp, and NVSS sources).

 For every association pair the association parameters, distance_arcsec, r and loglr are calculated as well.
-Only source pairs that fullfil the criterion of an association (r < r_lim) are accepted and appended to this table. r_lim may be specified in tkp.cfg, or otherwise defaults to 3.717, corresponding to missing 10^{-3} counterparts (see Scheers's thesis, section 3.2.3)
+Only source pairs that fullfil the criterion of an association (:math:`r < r_{lim}`) are accepted and appended to this table. r_lim may be specified in tkp.cfg, or otherwise defaults to 3.717, corresponding to missing :math:`10^{-3}` counterparts (see Scheers's thesis, section 3.2.3)

 **xrtsrc**
    This refers to the xtrsrcid of the extractedsource

 **catsrc**
    This is the id of the catalogedsource that could be associated to the extractedsource as its counterpart

 **type**
    Type of the association.
 See under assocxtrsource for a description